CDCgov/ReportVision/dedupe/record_linkage_testing/README.md

     have completed.
 The Jaeger UI can be accessed at [http://localhost:16686](http://localhost:16686).
 While the MPI database can be accessed on port 5432, using the Postgres client of your choice.

+## Environment Variables

+For the compose services, environment variables have been split across two attributes.

+1. `env_file`: The attributes that should be tuned for your particular performance test, are located in the `rlpt.env` file.
+2. `environment`: The attributes that should likely remain static for all performance tests, are located directly in the `compose.yml` file.

+### Performance Test Parameters

+The following environment variables can be tuned in the `rlpt.env` file:

+- `POPULATION_SIZE`: The number of synthetic patients to generate using Synthea.
+- `ITERATIONS`: The number of times to run the performance test on the same population, to see how the algorithm performs with multiple patients in a person cluster.
+- `STATE`: The state to use when generating synthetic patients.
+- `CITY`: The city to use when generating synthetic patients.
+- `REDUCE_COMPARES`: Whether to reduce the number of comparisons in the linkage algorithm by combining patients records with the same attributes.

 ## Monitoring with OpenTelemetry